 Rhino insures each home for the property owner in case of any damages or non-payment of rent that might occur.
-Renters pay Rhino a small monthly fee instead of paying a security deposit.
+Renters pay Rhino a small fee instead of paying a security deposit.

 Who can use Rhino?

 Rhino may be an available option for renters who qualify for a lease at a Rhino partnered property.
 Rhino coverage is not mandatory.
 It’s our goal to promote choices, and you should have an opportunity to choose the deposit option that best suits your needs.